Top 10 Things to Do on Haleakala

 Best Haleakala Activities To Do

 To ensure a smooth journey, make sure to fill up your gas tank and map your route the day before.
 Check the Sunrise and Sunset Time Chart to know how far in advance you need to leave, and be aware that cattle often graze on Crater Road from September through March, so drive slowly and be on the lookout around blind curves.
-The cost for entering Haleakala National Park is $10 per vehicle, which is good for up to 3 days and the perfect excuse to visit the Kipahulu Area of Haleakala National Park.
-Pack warm clothes (Haleakala Outfitters rents jackets for $20), as the summit is usually between 35 and 55 degrees Fahrenheit, and don’t forget to bring water, snacks and your camera!
+Experience a stress-free Haleakala Sunrise with a local guide, otherwise, the cost for entering Haleakala National Park is now $25 per vehicle, which is good for up to 3 days and provides the perfect excuse to visit the Kipahulu Area of Haleakala National Park—we recommend Valley Isle Excursions.
+Pack warm clothes (Haleakala Outfitters rents jackets for $20), as the summit is usually between 35 and 55 degrees Fahrenheit, and don’t forget to bring water, snacks, and your camera!
 Reservations must be made in advance!

 Hawaii is known worldwide for its amazing stargazing and observation sites, from the volcanoes of the Big Island to Haleakala Observatory on Maui, where astronomists from across the globe come to experience the superb seeing conditions.